 6. Raise Awareness

 Finally, HR needs to raise awareness among staff of their right to request flexible working hours or location, and the advantages that this policy brings.
-You should also highlight this benefit as part of your employer branding strategy.
+You should also highlight this benefit as part of your employer branding strategy and employer value proposition.